Undergraduate students are welcome to use Aerosol Photochemistry Lab for their

 interested in such an opportunity please contact Sergey Nizkorodov well in advance.
 Send your resume, transcript, and a representative sample of your technical writing (e.g., one of your lab reports) with your inquiry.
 If you took classes with Dr. Nizkorodov before, be sure to mention it.

 Summer employment for UCI undergraduate students

-We occasionally have paid undergraduate research positions for full-time UCI undergraduate students who satisfy one of the following requirements:
+We occasionally (if there are available funds) have paid undergraduate research positions for full-time UCI undergraduate students who satisfy one of the following requirements: